samuelcolvin/rtoml/README.md

 def load(toml: Union[str, Path, TextIO]) -> Any: ...
 ```

 Parse TOML via a string or file and return a python object.
-The `toml` argument by be a `str`,
+The `toml` argument may be a `str`,
 `Path` or file object from `open()`.

 #### loads